The Miracle (song): Release

+Critical reception

+Upon its release as a single, pan-European magazine Music & Media described "The Miracle" as a "nicely textured, discreetly operatic, arty pop song, as only Queen can make".
+David Giles of Music Week felt that it "shows Mercury and co at their overblown best, with massed harmonies, guitar climaxes and effortlessly pompous lyrics".
+He added, "Dripping with melodrama, this is classic showbiz overdose."

+Mick Mercer of Melody Maker commented that "miraculously enough, this isn't bad" and continued, "The usual drama and wraparound Hades, but there's a plethora of attractive pop bursts and May isn't allowed to be his usual squelch self."
+Phil Wilding of Kerrang! called it "dreadful" and was more enthusiastic about the "charismatic" B-side – the live version of "Stone Cold Crazy", recorded in 1974.
+He remarked, "Energetic, fuelled, and bloody frightening.
+Same band?
+Apparently so."

 Music video

 The music video for the song features four young boys performing as Queen on stage: Paul Howard as Brian May, James Currie as John Deacon, Adam Gladdish as Roger Taylor, and a then-unknown Ross McCall as Freddie Mercury.
-Throughout the video, McCall appears as four different incarnations of Mercury: 1977 Freddie (long hair with a one-piece black and white Harley Quinn spandex leotard), 1978-1979 Freddie (leather pants and leather jacket, and although he is portrayed with a moustache in the video, Freddie never wore his full black leather outfit with his moustache), Live Aid 1985 Freddie (white tank top, Adidas shoes, jeans), and 1986 Freddie (Iconic yellow jacket with track pants).
-Queen themselves appear only near the end of the video.
-It was filmed in London, at Elstree Studios in November 1989.
+Throughout the video, McCall appears as four different incarnations of Mercury: 1977 Freddie (long hair with a one-piece black and white Harlequin spandex leotard), 1978–1979 Freddie (leather pants and leather jacket), Live Aid 1985 Freddie (white tank top, Adidas shoes, jeans), and 1986 Freddie (yellow jacket with track pants).

+The video, which Queen themselves appear only near the end, was filmed at Elstree Studios, Borehamwood in November 1989.
 According to Roger Taylor, Mercury joked about sending the boys out on tour instead of them because of how well they did in the video.
-According to a story in a 2011 issue of rock magazine, NME Paul Howard, who played the part of Brian May, is currently facilities manager at LegoLand in Windsor, UK.
+According to a story in a 2011 issue of rock magazine, NME.
+Paul Howard, who played the part of Brian May, is currently facilities manager at LegoLand in Windsor, UK.